 Fallen Leaves

 I was tall even for a nine-year-old, so I could easily reach one of the booklets on the table with my hand.
 Those booklets were really nice.
 I was immediately drawn to the pictures printed on the covers: Some of the pictures showed a chapel-like building that had long corridors leading to it, which I bet meant some sort of prestige.
 Other photographs were more naturalistic, showing maple leaves covering the alleyways of a university campus during the autumn months.
 Looking at these pictures, I began to wonder if I could one day visit one of these fairytale-like places.
 And where are they anyways?
-I am sure that when I was pondering these questions, I must have fantasized about a euphoric future by smelling the paint on these fine prints.
-But I hurriedly put these picture books back on the table.
-These exotic destinations just seemed so far away that they were beyond my reach.
+I am sure that when I was pondering these questions, I must have fantasized about a euphoric future where I become a student there.
+“But doing what,” I wondered?
+So I hurriedly put these picture books back on the table.
+These exotic destinations just seemed so far away that they were out of reach.

 Leave a Comment.